wiph2004/Module01Challenge/README.md

 Project is finished when all images have alt text

-Project is finised when CSS element classes have been converted to element modifers where needed.
+Project is finihsed when CSS element classes have been converted to element modifers where needed.

+Project is finished when code is modified for SEO.

 ## Credits
 John Lynch - professor